 It should help to debug XSLT stylesheet when there is such a problem.

 Regards and thanks for taking time for this issue,

-#7 Updated by Michael Kay almost 3 years ago
+#7 Updated by Michael Kay over 3 years ago

 - Category changed from XSLT conformance to User error